chipwillman/VendAPI.Net/README.md

 To setup a remote printer, you will need to forward a webhook post from VendHQ to a windows computer where the printer is installed.
 To setup the draw kick, you will need to install a google chrome extension that makes a web posts to your POS terminal.

-## Setup a port Forward
-* Select a port to use, for example 55021
-* Log on to your internet modem/router
-* Click on Advanced -> Port Forwarding
-* Set the server address to the computer with the printer's IP address (192.168.1.7)
-* Set the External Port Start and External Port End to your port (55021)
-* Set the Internal Port Start to 80
-* Set the Remote IP Address to
-* Save

-## Setup the web application

-There are two versions included
-.NET 4.5 - [VendAPI.Net\VendHook] Works on Windows Vista/7/8/2008
-.NET 4.0 - [VendAPI.Net\Vend.Net2] Works on Windows XP SP3/Windows Embedded

 #Pre-requisites
 * POS Printer Driver
 	+ Use CD From POS vendor